Inherited Craziness

 These records are from Dr Williams' Library Registry; Registers of certificates, an early birth register of Protestant dissenters.
 Initial searches tell me that, "Following England’s split with the Roman Catholic Church during the reign of Henry VIII and his establishment of the Church of England, Protestants of other faiths, Catholics, Quakers and Jews were considered Nonconformists."

-It was the burial of Ebenezer Dalton, who died on 17 Apr 1828, aged 47, and was buried at Shadwell, Ebenezer Chapel (Independent), a Congregational Chapel, which suggests which flavour of non-conformist.
-See: Independent / Congregational Chapel Watney Street ~ Coverdale & Ebenezer, Bigland Street.
+The burial of Ebenezer Dalton, who died on 17 Apr 1828, aged 47, at Shadwell, Ebenezer Chapel (Independent) (Independent / Congregational Chapel Watney Street ~ Coverdale & Ebenezer, Bigland Street), a Congregational Chapel, suggests which flavour of non-conformist.

 George Dalton and Hetty Trevail